Table of Contents

 Why You’ll Love This Recipe

 No frantic skimming!
-Unlike other recipes where foam takes over the pot, this one stays surprisingly calm.
+Unlike other recipes where foam takes over the pot, this one Strawberry Rhubarb Jam stays surprisingly calm.
 Why?
 Because macerating the fruit (aka letting it sit with sugar) gently coaxes out the juices before cooking, so there’s less air to escape.
 Less foam = less stress.

 Pure, vibrant flavor.
 That hour of patience?
 It transforms tart rhubarb and sweet strawberries into something luxurious, with every spoonful tasting like the essence of summer.
 A splash of vanilla (my grandma’s trick) ties it all together, no fancy pectin required.